 My pack of choice was the Osprey Aura AG 65 in small.
 I was super keen on this pack during my training hikes, however when it came to carrying a much heavier load on the trail itself, I struggled on-and-off with pain, primarily in my upper back, shoulders and hips.

 This continued despite numerous adjustments to the pack and changing the weight distribution of my belongings.
-I also found that the position of the hip belt pockets made them really challenging to open and close, and their small size and odd shape meant that they were pretty useless for storing much (just a few snacks and my headphones would fit).
+I also found that the position of the hip belt pockets made them really challenging to open and close.
+Their small size and odd shape meant that they were pretty useless for storing much (just a few snacks and my headphones would fit).

-Overall thoughts: My Osprey pack performed really well when it was filled with a lot less weight, therefore is excellent for shorter hikes.
+Overall thoughts: As a major piece of Appalachian Trail gear, my Osprey pack performed really well when it was filled with a lot less weight, therefore is excellent for shorter hikes.
 It’s also great for travelling with in general.
 However, for future long-distance hikes, I would invest in a lighter, less complicated pack; Zpacks and Hyperlite Mountain Gear are two brands which especially caught my eye.

-My High Tail Designs fanny pack kept my phone and camera safe and dry and was way more easily accessible than my backpack hip belt pockets.
+My High Tail Designs fanny pack kept my phone and camera safe and dry.
+It was way more easily accessible than my backpack hip belt pockets.
 Off-trail, it was perfect for carrying my valuables around town as I explored and did my chores.

-My only qualm was that the colourful polyester layer which was bonded to the Dyneema began to rub away fairly quickly due to constant friction, but I guess this can be expected and was more of an aesthetic issue than a serious problem.
+My only qualm was that the colourful polyester layer which was bonded to the Dyneema began to rub away fairly quickly.
+This was due to constant friction, but I guess this can be expected and was more of an aesthetic issue than a serious problem.

-At 1.14kg (2.5 lbs), my Vango F10 Helium UL 2 tent was small and light, as well as being fairly simple to erect and dismantle; but like most 2 person tents, it really was only big enough for me plus my gear.
+At 1.14kg (2.5 lbs), my Vango F10 Helium UL 2 tent was small and light.
+It’s fairly simple to erect and dismantle; but like most 2 person tents, it really was only big enough for me plus my gear.
 It withstood all types of weather and manhandling very well over the 1000 miles it was used, but it did have its set-backs.

 My main issue with this tent was its height.
-At 5’9, I couldn’t sit up straight without brushing my head against the roof, so spent much of my time inside it hunched over or forced to lie down.
+At 5’9, I couldn’t sit up straight without brushing my head against the roof.
+I spent much of my time inside it hunched over or forced to lie down.

-It’s not freestanding, which would have come in seriously useful at many of the uneven campsites, and its stakes are incredibly flimsy (I bent one on my very first night) and a nightmare to use on hard ground, which is rather soul destroying after a hard day.
+It’s not freestanding, which would have come in seriously useful at many of the uneven campsites.
+Its stakes are incredibly flimsy (I bent one on my very first night) and a nightmare to use on hard ground.
+This is rather soul destroying after a hard day.

 I also found the all-in-one pitching design great for setting up quickly in poor weather, but this also meant that I couldn’t sleep without the flysheet on in summer or star-gaze.

-Overall thoughts: I think that this no bells and whistles tent is perfect for beginners and those wanting something lightweight but still on the cheaper end of the scale.
+Overall thoughts: This no bells and whistles tent is perfect for beginners.
+It’s lightweight, but still on the cheaper end of the scale.
 I absolutely loved it for the first few months, but felt that I quickly outgrew it and wanted something a little more high spec.
 In the future, I would like to try tents by MSR and Big Agnes:

 I’m absolutely blown away by how lightweight, comfortable and durable the Therm-a-Rest NeoAir XLite Ultralight Backpacking Air Mattress is.
 I could lie in all positions, on varied terrain and wriggle around all night and still feel more comfortable than I have done on some beds.

-Its thin, mummy shape means that your limbs have some restricted movement and it’s quite easy to end up rolling completely off your mat if you’re not careful, but in all honesty, I was quite happy to flop my arms and legs all over the place in warmer weather and curl up into a motionless ball when it was cold.
+Its thin, mummy shape means that your limbs have some restricted movement.
+It’s quite easy to end up rolling completely off your mat if you’re not careful, but in all honesty, I was quite happy to flop my arms and legs all over the place in warmer weather and curl up into a motionless ball when it was cold.

-They do get grubby, especially on the trail, and when I held mine up to the light the inside appeared to be full of dirt and what I think is mould, but this is probably unavoidable.
+They do get grubby, especially on the trail.
+When I held mine up to the light the inside appeared to be full of dirt and what I think is mould, but this is probably unavoidable.
 It is filled up with your hot, wet breath every evening after all.

 Overall thoughts: This is one of the best pieces of gear that I have ever purchased.
 It’s worth every penny and I wouldn’t hesitate to buy one again.

-My sleeping bag was the Mountain Equipment Helium 400, which claimed to have a good nights sleep guaranteed at -5 degrees Celsius.
+My sleeping bag was the Mountain Equipment Helium 400.
+It claims to have a good nights sleep guaranteed at -5 degrees Celsius.
 The coldest it got on the trail for me was around -4 degrees C (approx 25 F), and I was as snug as a bug in a rug.
 Being down-filled, the bag is incredibly warm, lightweight, and scrunches down to an impressively small size.

-Like all mummy-shaped sleeping bags, it does make movement somewhat restricted and awkward and perhaps a bit like wriggling around in a straitjacket at times, but this is a small price to pay in my opinion.
+Like all mummy-shaped sleeping bags, it does make movement somewhat restricted and awkward and perhaps a bit like wriggling around in a straitjacket at times.
+This is a small price to pay in my opinion.

-Overall thoughts: My sleeping bag was another favourite piece of gear and an item I think is worth researching thoroughly and splurging on (this was my most expensive piece of gear).
+Overall thoughts: My sleeping bag was another favourite piece of Appalachian Trail gear.
+It’s an item I think is worth researching thoroughly and splurging on (this was my most expensive piece of gear).
 Combined with my sleeping pad, I slept absolutely amazingly on the trail most of the time.

 I stored my sleeping bag and its liner in my Sea to Summit 20L Lightweight Dry Sack.
 These dry sacks are great and they do exactly what they say on the tin.